combinatorist/rename-default-git-branch/README.md

 Todo / Not handled (yet):
 - [ ] assumes a master branch already exists (and locally)
+- [ ] doesn't handle if you have a different default branch (do/don't want to change)
 - [ ] github api creds must be added each time
 - [ ] using messy human interface for git (switch to machine)
 - [ ] may need to be on new branch locally...